tldr-pages/tldr/pages/common/df.md

 `df`

-- Display all filesystems and their disk usage in human readable form:
+- Display all filesystems and their disk usage in human-readable form:

 `df -h`